 The fastest post-war growth occurred in ‘hydro towns’ – towns developed especially for the construction of dams and hydroelectric power stations.
 These were Kurow in the 1920s and Ōtemātātā in the 1950s and 1960s, both on the Waitaki River, and Roxburgh on the Clutha in the 1950s.
 Cromwell was a long-established town, but grew rapidly in the 1980s as the base for the Clyde dam project, which flooded part of the town.

-The boom towns of the 1990s and 2000s have been the tourist and holiday centres of Queenstown, Arrowtown and Wānaka.
+The boom towns since the 1990s have been the tourist and holiday centres of Queenstown, Arrowtown and Wānaka.

 Dunedin’s urban population in 2013 was 112,000, the same as in 1976.
-The reason the city’s population has not fallen is because of its university and medical school – institutions that are funded from a national, not a regional or city, budget.
+The city’s population had not fallen thanks to its university and medical school – institutions that are funded from a national, not a regional or city, budget.

 In 2013 agriculture, forestry and fishing were major employers in the Central Otago and Clutha districts.
 They accounted for a third of the labour force in these regions, and 15% in Waitaki, compared with a national figure of 5.7%.